-Davidson County Schools offer a variety of academic and support programs to challenge your student to be prepared for the 21st century.
+Davidson County Schools offer a variety of academic and support programs to challenge students to be prepared for the 21st century.

-All schools in the Davidson County system offer services to students identified as having special needs.
-As of April 2017, Davidson County Schools had a total enrollment of 18,857 students of which 2,655 students were identified with special needs.
-Disabled students are served in the least restrictive environment by certified professionals and paraprofessional teachers.
+All schools in the Davidson County system provide services to students identified as having special needs.
+As of April 2020, Davidson County Schools had a total enrollment of 18,857 students of which 2,501 students were identified with special needs.
+Students with disabilities are served in the least restrictive environment (LRE) by certified professionals and paraprofessional teachers.
 To the maximum extent appropriate, children with disabilities are educated in their home school.
-Removal of children with disabilities from the regular educational environment occurs only if the nature or severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.
+Reassignment of children with disabilities from the regular educational environment only occurs if the nature and/or severity of the disability is such that the student is unable to access the general curriculum even with the use of supplementary aids and services.

-Davidson County School System is committed to providing a free appropriate education designed to meet the unique needs of students with disabilities.
-The Exceptional Children Programs will provide the support and related services necessary to implement the educational program and assure that students' and parents' rights are followed in this process.
+Davidson County School System is committed to providing a free and appropriate public education designed to meet the unique needs of students with disabilities.
+Programming for exceptional learners provides the support and related services necessary to implement the student’s educational plan and assure that students' and parents' rights are followed in the process.

 What is special about special education in Davidson County Schools?